-Social-emotional learning (SEL) is the process through which children understand and manage emotions, set and achieve positive goals, feel and show empathy towards others, establish and maintain meaningful relationships, and make responsible decisions (CASEL).
-These skills are essential for having a healthy and happy life.
+“Social and emotional learning (SEL) is the process through which children understand and manage emotions, set and achieve positive goals, feel and show empathy towards others, establish and maintain meaningful relationships, and make responsible decisions,” according to CASEL.¹ These skills are essential for having a healthy and happy life.

 School is a very collaborative learning environment, which requires relationships, motivation, and cooperation.
 When a child lacks some of these essential SEL skills, their learning experience, and ultimately their academic achievement, can be compromised.
 While there is consensus about the importance of developing SEL skills among educators, the resources available to students are often lacking as educators’ time, energy, and one-on-one attention capacity is limited.

 Additionally, with the startling research showing the negative consequences of excessive screen time for children, the need for social-emotional learning has never been more apparent.
-Studies are showing that children with high amounts of screen time develop attention problems, school difficulties, sleep and eating disorders, and obesity.
+According to the American Academy of Pediatricians, cognitive, emotional, and language delays are associated with excessive television viewing in early childhood.²

 Social-emotional learning helps children manage these difficulties, develop positive relationships, and achieve positive goals.
 Every child deserves to learn the essential skills needed for a healthy and happy life.

 Our team of child development therapists and experts have designed Moxie to help children learn and practice a variety of social and emotional skills, including conversation skills, emotional intelligence, emotion regulation, friendship skills, and problem solving.
 This is done through activities and strategies informed by the best practices in child development and early childhood education such as direct instruction, modeling, graded prompting, visual aids, mindfulness activities, and positive reinforcement.